jsgoller1/c-programming-language/README.md

 See the Makefile for the list of targets - each exercise has its own target (e.g. `make 5.4` will make exercise 4 in chapter 5).

 ## Goals
+Other than learning C, my aim with this text was for it to be an exercise in `fanatical conscientiousness`, so my goals are:
 - [ ] All pages read
 - [ ] All exercised solved correctly
 - [ ] All solutions compile against C11 with `-Werror -Wall`
-- [ ] Maximum const correctness
+- [ ] Aggressive adherence to conventions (see below)

-Admittedly, I have cheated some in my solutions - this was not my experience with C, so I jumped around some while reading and as such used concepts that may not have been introduced yet in the text.
-The overall goal I had with this book was `write the best C I possibly can`, not `hold to the text as closely as possible`.
+Admittedly, I have cheated some in my solutions - this was not my experience with C, so I jumped around while reading and thus used concepts that may not have been introduced yet in the text.
+The overall strategy with the solutions was `write the best C I possibly can`, not `hold to the text as closely as possible`.

+## Conventions
+- Everything should be `lower_snake_case`.
+- Every function should have a single comment above the definition, starting with `name(): ...` and a description using its parameters.
+  - E.g.: `swap(): swaps s[i] and s[j] in s`.
+- Constants should always be `#define`ed in `UPPER_SNAKE_CASE`.
+- Every function parameter should be const (pointers and values) unless they need to mutate.
+- Comments longer than one line should use `/* ... */`, oneliners use `//`.
+- The order of things in each file is:
+  - `#include`s
+  - Problem statement, starting with `Ex <chapter>.<problem>: ...`
+  - `#define`s
+  - `main()`
+  - Other function definitions

 ## Notes about the exercises
 See `TODO.md` for the remaining work to be done.